dougeby/IntuneDocs/intune/early-edition.md

 - **Local activities only**: Set this to **Block** to prevent shared experiences and discovery of recently used resources in task switcher based only on local activity.

-### New inventory information for Windows devices <!-- 1333569 -->

-For Windows devices, the following new inventory information will be available per device in the **Hardware** tab.
-- TPM
-- Antivirus
-- Antispyware
-- Firewall
-- UAC
-- Battery
-- Domain name

-For more information on how this data is retrieved by the CSP, see the DeviceGuard entires in the [DeviceStatus CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/devicestatus-csp) article.

 ### macOS Company Portal support for enrollments that use the Device Enrollment Manager <!-- 1352411 -->

 Users will be able to use the Device Enrollment Manager when enrolling with the macOS Company Portal.